 Transfer values to and from other schemes have been included on a cash basis.
 Bulk (group) transfers are accounted for on an accruals basis in accordance with the terms of the transfer agreement.
-Due to scheme changes there are delays in processing transfer values as further actuarial factors are awaited.

 Management Expenses

 The Code of Practice does not require any breakdown of pension fund administrative expenses.
 However in the interests of greater transparency, the Fund discloses its management expenses in accordance with CIPFA Guidance on Accounting for LGPS management expenses.